ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 This document specifies a new extension to incorporate these newly emerged scenarios into the ALTO framework.
-The essence of this extension is that an ALTO server exposes correlations of network paths in additional to preferences of network paths.
+The essence of this extension is that an ALTO server exposes correlations of network paths in addition to preferences of network paths.

 The correlations of network paths are represented by path vectors.
 Each element